Zé Ramalho

 Zé Ramalho (born José Ramalho Neto on October 3, 1949 – Brejo do Cruz, Paraíba, Brazil) is a Brazilian composer and performer.
-Zé Ramalho has collaborated with various major Brazilian musicians, including Vanusa, Geraldo Azevedo and Alceu Valença to name a few.
-Zé Ramalho is also the first cousin of Elba Ramalho, a well known Brazilian composer and performer.
+Zé Ramalho has collaborated with various major Brazilian musicians, including Vanusa, Geraldo Azevedo and Alceu Valença.

-As with many musicians back in his younger days, he was first influenced by rock and roll; however, at the age of 20, his music took a more Northeastern Brazilian approach.
+As with many musicians back in his younger days, he was first influenced by rock and roll; however, at the age of 20, his music took a more traditional Northeastern Brazilian approach.
 Zé Ramalho's lyrics however, are very influenced by the socio-economic difficulties faced by the average Brazilian.

+Zé Ramalho is the first cousin of Elba Ramalho, a Brazilian composer and performer.